Wednesday, April 8, 2020

 Marlene A. Eilers Koenig collection

-Thanks to her aunt Marie, Kira was soon moving in the right circles.
+Kira was soon moving in the right circles thanks to her Aunt Marie.
 She had become friends with her Greek cousin, Princess Marina, whose mother, Helen, was Grand Duke Kirill’s only sister, and with the Crown Princess Juliana of the Netherlands.
 Princess Ileana of Roumania, another first cousin, was also a chum.

 The Grand Duchess had come to the US to help raise money for several Russian-related relief organizations, including the American Society for Relief of Russian Exiles.
 Mrs. Henry P. Loomis “gave an entertainment,” in the Florentine Room at the Park Lane Hotel for Kira, an event that marked the end of the Russian New Year.
 A special Russian buffet was served, and the entertainment included the Moscow Art Trio, the Cossack Chorus, and other Russian entertainers.
 Kira was joined by Princess Rusipoli and the Duchesse de Richelieu, who had given a dinner for Kira at her home the night before.
 She was also the guest of honor at a talk on the plight of the Russian exiles abroad given by Mrs. Loomis at the Colony Club.

-As an exile herself, Kira understood the need to publicize the important cause.
-She also was representing her father, who, for many, was the Emperor of all the Russias.
+As an exile, Kira understood the need to publicize the important cause.
+She also represented her father, who, for many, was the Emperor of all the Russias.

 Embed from Getty Images